-More than any other technology, checking out the supply company is the principal requirement.
-Obtain references, follow them up and make sure the company has a good track record.
+Check out the supply company: obtain references, follow them up and make sure the company has a good track record.
 And do NOT lease your roof space to someone else.
 They will make the money and you will not.

 How Much Does Solar PV Cost?

 The unit cost reduces with the increasing size of the system.
-This is because the cost of the other things – inverter, control gear, scaffolding, installation work – remains largely the same.
-As a result, generally schemes below 2kWp are difficult to justify in financial terms.
+This is because the cost of the other elements – inverter, control gear, scaffolding and so on – remains largely the same.
+This makes schemes below 2kW difficult to justify in financial terms.

-Biomass divides itself into wood pellets, logs and chips.
+Biomass heating is the combustion of grown products, normally wood based: wood pellets, logs and chips.
 Pellets are clean, easy and expensive.
 Logs are cheap, more messy and more work.
 Woodchip is generally for big – 50kW plus – boilers, it’s messy and it needs a lot of space.

-Both pellet and log machines are available as boilers or stoves with back boilers, the principal difference being that pellet stoves/boilers work as a principal heat source but log stoves/boilers don’t.
-The reason is that pellets have a standard calorific value and are fed in a slow continuous trickle to the burner.
-Therefore, a given level of heat output can be maintained.
+Both pellet and log machines are available as boilers or stoves with back boilers.
+The main difference is that pellet stoves/boilers work as a principal heat source but log stoves/boilers don’t.
+This is because pellets have a standard calorific value and are fed in a slow continuous trickle to the burner, which means that a given level of heat output can be maintained.
 Logs are thrown into the stove willy-nilly and heat output will vary with the quality of the logs and the amount of wood in the stove.

 A gasifying log batch boiler works well as a principal heat source for houses that need a reasonably high level of heat, but they do require logs to be loaded manually.
 Wood pellet boilers are far more automated but the equipment is more expensive, as is the fuel.

-Efficiency is generally up to 90% and biomass boilers tend to have a long life — in excess of 20 years.
+Efficiency is generally up to 90% and biomass boilers tend to have a long life of 20-plus years.